robertying/learnX/README.md

 This project also serves as a demonstration of how to build a React Native app featuring:

 - Latest React Native (0.61)
-- Dark mode on iOS
+- Dark Mode on iOS / Dark Theme on Android
 - AndroidX / CocoaPods
 - Redux
 - TypeScript
 - Detox e2e tests (in progress)
-- Continuous Integration (travis)
+- Continuous integration (Travis)
-- Automatic Deployment (fastlane)
+- Automatic deployment (Fastlane)

 ## Download